The State of Florida issues Hurricane Sally updates

 FLORIDA AGENCY FOR HEALTH CARE ADMINISTRATION

-- The Agency for Health Care Administration is communicating with licensed health care facilities in Escambia and Santa Rosa counties to ensure they have necessary resources and adequate power.
+- The Agency for Health Care Administration is communicating with licensed health care facilities in Escambia, Okaloosa, Santa Rosa and Walton counties to ensure they have necessary resources and adequate power.

+- Agency staff are beginning onsite post assessment visits at facilities in impacted areas.

 - The Agency is utilizing the Emergency Status System, currently open for COVID-19, to track the impacts of Hurricane Sally on affected providers.